Guide to Stepparent Adoptions in Oregon

 Stepparent Adoption Process in Oregon: Step-by-Step Guide:

-3. Conduct Evaluations: Depending on the circumstances, the court may order evaluations such as a home study to assess the suitability of the adoptive home.
+Conduct Evaluations / Go through the DHS Process: DHS and/or the court may require evaluations such as a home study to assess the suitability of the adoptive home, depending on the specific circumstances of the case.

 Requirements and Considerations for Stepparent Adoption: